 Presented by Mike Oleksinski M'90 (Barney)

-The presentation will focus on the interpersonal and soft skills to compliment today's on-line social media business environment.
+The presentation focused on the interpersonal and soft skills to complement today's online social media business environment.
 It's the little things you do working with people that conveys who are you are as you advance in your current job role and future career.

 As a small business owner or manager, you continually shift focus between supporting your employees and doing your own work.
 As the company grows, you may be supervising someone who’s doing what used to be your job.
 In this workshop, we’ll talk about how to decide and keep track of whose job is what, how to delegate effectively and empower your employee to take things off your plate, and how to stay centered in the midst of demands from every direction.
 We’ll cover: